Le Muse'e d'Art Du Togo Love

 to deepen the mystery!
 28x28 in.

 241. Father Alberto visited so often that we began to question

 his vows.
 28x28

-The following works by Togo classified as "The Museum Series" belong to the collection of Curator Dan Bianchi who began gathering these in the early 1990's.
+The following works by Togo classified as "The Museum Series" belong to the collection of Dan Bianchi who began gathering these in the early 1990's.
 Each work is a singular edition, hand-painted on a computer, printed and stretched on canvas, signed, numbered and stamped by the artist.
 Togo is notorious for not having dated any of his works, but we can assume that all of these were created between 1990-2019.
-Currently, he is still at work on this series which he considers his major contribution to the world of Art..
-Often, some works from his other series are incorporated into these as paintings hanging in Le Muse'e d'Art Du Togo Love.
+Currently, he is still at work on this series which he considers his major contribution to the world of Art.
+Often, some pictures from his other series are incorporated into these as paintings hanging in Le Muse'e d'Art Du Togo Love.
 All works are now for sale or exhibition.
 Inquiries: [email protected]